-- A. Annual Distinguished Faculty Awards - The Senate confers four unique awards annually to recognize outstanding distinguished faculty in the following areas: - Distinguished Teaching Award (there are two (2) awards, 1 for tenured track/tenured-track (TT/T) and one (1) for non-tenure-track faculty (NTT)).
+A. Annual Distinguished Faculty Awards

+The Senate confers four unique awards annually to recognize outstanding distinguished faculty in the following areas:

+1. Distinguished Teaching Award (there are two (2) awards, 1 for tenure-track/tenured (TT/T) and one (1) for non-tenure-track faculty (NTT)).

 Teaching excellence shall be defined as: